SLaDOS/markdown-cv/index.md

 `2019 - 2023`**Nanjing University of Aeronautics and Astronautics, China**

-*Information Management and Information Systems* 90% awarded
+*Bachelor of Management in Information Management and Information Systems (90% awarded)*

 Key modules include: Information Systems Analysis and Design, Algorithm Design and Analysis, Data Structure, Big Data Analysis